ProtocolONE/devenv/README.md

 Usage
 -----

 The file docker-compose.latest.yaml uses pre-built docker images.
+These images are built automatically and pushed to the Docker Hub by CI/CD pipline.
+In the current implementation builds are triggered by each commit to the master branches of the services repositories.
 To run all the services:

 Windows: